StratifyLabs/StratifyBlog/content/tutorials/2013-12-08-Preprocessor.md

 ---
+categories:
+- Embedded C Tutorial
+date: "2013-12-08"
 layout: post
+number: 7
+page_source: EmbeddedC
+tagline: Embedded C Tutorial
+tags:
+- C tutorial
 title: Preprocessor Directives
-categories: [Embedded C Tutorial]
-tagline: Embedded C Tutorial
-page_source: EmbeddedC
-tags : [C tutorial]
-number: 07
-date: 2013-12-08
 ---

 The C language preprocesses all code before compilation.
 Within the program, preprocessor directives give special instructions to the preprocessor.
 Preprocessor directives in C start with the hash symbol (#).
 This tutorial describes the basic function of preprocessor directives in C. The following directives are available: